bem-site/bem-method/faq/faq.en.md

 -   In Web Components, Custom Elements are used.
 Such an approach allows only for one component to be hosted on a single DOM node.
 -   BEM introduces the concept of a [BEM tree](../method/definitions/definitions.en.md#bem-tree).
 BEM uses [mixes](../method/definitions/definitions.en.md#mix) — the practice of hosting several BEM entities on a single DOM node.

-What's the difference between BEM and Bootstrap?
+What is the difference between BEM and Bootstrap?
 ------------------------------------------------

 In BEM terms, [Bootstrap](http://getbootstrap.com/) is a set of ready-made blocks.
 BEM, on the other hand, is not a library of interface elements but a methodology that allows you to